Synthetic Controls for Experimental Design: Synthetic Control Designs

-This estimator is based on approximations to equations (\ref{equation:match1}) and (\ref{equation:match0p}) that rely on $\bm X_j$, the observed predictors of the potential outcomes, $Y_{jt}^N$ and $Y_{jt}^I$.
+This estimator is based on approximations to equations (\ref{equation:match1}) and (\ref{equation:match0p}) that rely on $\bm X_j$, the observed predictors of the potential outcomes, $Y_{jt}^N$, and $Y_{jt}^I$.
+Note that for every solution to (\ref{eqn:OptOriginal}) with $\underline m \leq \|\bm v\|_0 \leq \widebar m$, there exists another solution that swaps the roles of the treated and the untreated in the experiment without altering the value of the objective function.

+In what follows, we take the weight selector in (\ref{eqn:OptOriginal}) as a starting point for synthetic control designs and modify it in several ways.
+A second formulation of the synthetic control design is based on equations \eqref{equation:match1} and \eqref{equation:match0t},

+The parameter $\beta > 0$ reflects the trade-off between selecting treated units to fit the aggregate value of the predictors $\widebar{\bm{X}}$, and selecting control units to fit the aggregate value of the treated units.
+A small value of $\beta$ favors designs with treated units that closely match $\widebar{\bm{X}}$.
+A large value of $\beta$, on the other hand, favors designs with aggregate treated and aggregate control units that closely match each other.
+While it is possible to use data-driven selectors of $\beta$, the rule of thumb $\beta = 1$ provides a natural choice that equally weights the two terms in the objective function in \eqref{eqn:OptTargeted}.
+For this formulation of the synthetic control design, the treatment assignment and estimation procedures follow the same steps as those used in the previous formulation.
+Large values for $\beta$ produce estimators that target the $\bm w$-weighted average effect of the treatment on the treated, $\tau_t^T$ of \cite{doudchenko2021synthetic}.
+Small values of $\beta$ prioritize estimation of the average treatment effect, $\tau_t$.

-In what follows, we take the weight selector in (\ref{eqn:OptOriginal}) as a starting point for synthetic control designs, and modify it in several respects.
-First, notice that for every solution to (\ref{eqn:OptOriginal}) with $\underline m\leq \|\bm v\|_0\leq \widebar m$, there is always another solution that swaps the roles of the treated and the untreated in the experiment.
-Moreover, in some applications there may not be two disjoint sets of units that closely reproduce the values in $\widebar{\bm X}$, or that produce the values in $\widebar{\bm X}$ without heavily relying on interpolation between distant units.
-To address these two considerations, we modify the synthetic control design in (\ref{eqn:OptOriginal}) in the following manner.
-As for (\ref{eqn:OptOriginal}), the analyst selects a synthetic treated unit to match the average values of the characteristics in the population.
-However, unlike in the design in (\ref{eqn:OptOriginal}), the analyst chooses multiple synthetic controls, one for each unit that contributes to the synthetic treated unit.
-For any $(J\times 1)$-vector of non-negative coordinates, $\bm w=(w_1, \ldots, w_J)$, let $\mathcal J_{\bm w}$ be the set of the indices with non-zero coordinates, $\mathcal J_{\bm w} = \{j: w_j>0\}$.
-Our second version of the synthetic experiment design is:
+In our third formulation of the synthetic control design, the experimenter selects a synthetic treated unit to match the average values of the characteristics in the population.
+However, unlike the design in \eqref{eqn:OptTargeted}, the experimenter chooses multiple synthetic controls, one for each unit that contributes to the synthetic treated unit.
+For any $J$-dimensional vector of non-negative coordinates, $\bm w=(w_1, \ldots, w_J)$, let $\mathcal J_{\bm w}$ be the set of the indices with non-zero coordinates, $\mathcal J_{\bm w} = \{j: w_j>0\}$.
+Our next version of the synthetic control design is: